-This credit applies to eligible employers that began hire of a student worker at minimum wage between January 1, 2014 and January 1, 2019.
-Regarding the retroactive pay all the way back to January 2014, it’s possible that the tax writing was just finished for the law, which could be due to the drafting of the new minimum wage increase law for New York.
+This credit applies to eligible employers that began hiring a student worker at minimum wage between January 1, 2014, and January 1, 2019.
+Regarding the retroactive pay all the way back to January 2014, it’s possible that the tax-writing was just finished for the law, which could be due to the drafting of the new minimum wage increase law for New York.

 Update: Effective December 31, 2015, New York’s minimum wage has increased to $9.
 See below for a full list of wage increases occurring across the U.S. for 2016.

 For each eligible student employee who is paid at the minimum wage rate of pay, employers are entitled to a tax credit per hour worked to reduce the employer’s burden.
 The credit is equal to the total # of hours worked by the eligible employee during the taxable year for which they are paid the NY minimum wage, multiplied by the applicable tax credit rate for that year, as follows:

 |Tax years||Tax credit rate|

 |Tax years beginning on or after January 1, 2014, and before January 1, 2015||$0.75|

 |Tax years beginning on or after January 1, 2015, and before January 1, 2016||$1.31|

 |Tax years beginning on or after January 1, 2016, and before January 1, 2019||$1.35|

 In order to qualify, employers must also obtain documentation to verify that the employee is currently enrolled as a student at an eligible educational institution.
 Additionally, employers are prohibited to terminate one employee and hire another for the sole purpose of qualifying for this tax credit.
 For more information on this new tax credit, see this Minimum Wage Reimbursement Credit Fact Sheet, or the Department of Taxation and Finance of the State of New York outline.